 As a result the students found material inadequates and social problems inside their school community.
 The material inadequates stood out from other problems, and the most visible ones included lack of a school library, lack of a science lab where the students could implement the learned knowledge in practice, and lack of a social space.
 The lack of the social space decreased interaction between the students and led to many social problems within the school community: many students didn´t belong to any group of friends, there was intolerance against differences in the school community, and backbiting.

 In order to contemplate the survey findings the students made videos dealing with the most common problems in their school community.
 The videos the students made were presented and discussed together with the workshop participants.
 Including the video making reflecting group discussions and mind mapping techniques were used s a tool to develop solutions for the problems.
 As the solution the students designed a space which could be used as a school library, science lab, playground and as a social space for all the students of the school.
 During the workshop the students designed the interior, furnitures, and all the other functions of the space.
+The school authorities gave one room for the purpose.
+After building new furnitures and gathering required material the space was renovated and the openings of the space was held in the last day of the workshop.

 Along with the space the students formed two groups to tackle with the social problems within the school community.
 The first one focused on increasing tolerance between the students and decreasing the backbiting.
 As a method the students decided to form a literature circle which would gather weekly in the new social space the students developed during the workshop.
 The group would invite all the students involved in conflict situations to participate the literature circle to read hadiths – a record of the traditions or sayings of the muslims´ Prophet Muhammad, received as a major source of moral guidance – dealing with tolerance and backbiting.